 And that’s where funny safety videos come in.

 Safety and compliance aren’t the most interesting part of onboarding and training.
 Often, HR managers hand out a safety handbook and go through a quick presentation so new hires will know the company’s safety guidelines.

 But this can be problematic.
 Employees rarely ever retain information disseminated in this way, and injuries and accidents can often happen as a result.
 This not only hurts the individual, but it can also damage workplace morale and become a serious liability issue.

 Funny safety videos are the solution to your compliance-related difficulties.
 Here’s how:

 Several studies have shown that being presented information in a humorous way can help memory and recollection.
-This is likely because humor activates the release of dopamine, otherwise known as “feel good” hormone.
+This is likely because humor activates the release of dopamine, otherwise known as the “feel good” hormone.
 Neuroscience studies have shown that dopamine is highly linked to long-term memory.
 So the happier you are when learning information, the more likely you are to remember it.

 For example, the Pew Research Center found that retention of current affairs and news issues was higher when presented on humorous news shows like The Daily Show or The Colbert Report as opposed to traditional newspapers or network stations.

 Think also of advertisements.
 You are more likely to remember a funny ad than one that presents you only with information.
 Which brand do you think you will choose when you go to the store?
 You will subconsciously choose the brand that made you laugh—because it is the brand that makes you feel good.
 In this way, humor can subconsciously increase retention and influence application of info.
 Funny safety videos can then further embed the material in your employees’ minds, so they have it sitting in the back of their head if an unsafe situation arises.